wp-plugins/wp-ultimate-recipe/readme.txt

 == Changelog ==

+= 2.1.4 =
+* Fix: Problem with adjustable servings
+* Fix: Use of non-gzipped minified assets to avoid PHP problems

+= 2.1.3b =
+* Fix: Bug in minified JS file

 = 2.1.3 =
 * Feature: Minified JS and CSS assets for improved page load speed
 * Improvement: Better page load speed when using the Custom CSS setting